MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Additional Implementation Details

-\paragraph{Ablation Studies Implementations.} For the framework without model-awareness, we removed the related prompt in the generation process.
-For the framework without island-based sampling, we chose the number of islands to be equal to 1 and the number of features in each island to be the number of features in the dataset.
-For the framework without feature importance, we sampled features uniformly to islands and removed the importance-related prompt in the generation process.
+\paragraph{Ablation studies} For the framework without model-awareness, we removed the structured prompt in the generation process.
+For the framework without island-based sampling, we chose the number of islands to be equal to one and the size of each island to be the number of features in the dataset.
+For the framework without feature importance, we sampled features uniformly to islands and removed the importance-related ranking in the generation process.
+For the ablation of memory and feedback, we retain no operation record or summary of MedFeat in each run.